ethanchiasson/CodeSoda/content/posts/first-post.md

 ---

-Well, as of now, the game is in version beta 1.4, and according to a source, has a peek player base of around 1,000 active players daily, but it is hard to get an exact player count, as not all “active accounts” are actually playing the game.
+Well, as of now, the game is in its Q3 Beta season and is currently ranked #52 in gaming according to dappradar.com. dapp.com list 10,000 unique active users, with only 3 active users within that last 24hrs, but it is hard to get an exact player count, as not all “active accounts” are actually playing the game and the exact player count is not publically available.

-Still, for a non-AAA card game based on Ethereum, I was actually surprised to see the daily active players base for a beta was that large, assuming the numbers are true.
+Still, for a non-AAA card game based on Ethereum, I was actually surprised to see the active players base for a beta was that large, assuming the numbers from these sources are true.

+Nevertheless, the game is still seeing gameplay improvements and updates.

+According to a a recent [Reddit post](https://www.reddit.com/r/GodsUnchained/comments/hke5ym/state_of_the_beta_q3_2020/) titled "State of the Beta - Q3 2020" by ImmuteableClay, a God's Unchained Team Member...

+> Our team has been working incredibly hard across the last quarter in order to make quality of life improvements to not just the game itself, but the wider Gods Unchained experience.
+>
+> In the last quarter, we saw some major improvements to the new player experience arrive in the form of the Welcome Set, a complementary set of 70 unique cards that allow users to customize their starter decks from the get-go.
+There’s more to come in this space, the next being new tutorial content (which is in the works internally).
+>
+> -<cite> ImmutableClay</cite>

+The game was also recieved some much needed improvments to they marketplace.

+> Marketplace improvements were high-up on our Q2 list to get out ahead of the expansion, especially in regards to making trinkets and boards tradable alongside cards – all of which is currently done, dusted, and running smoothly.
+We also announced Immutable X, which is going to greatly increase our functionality and scalability moving forward - a huge priority for us over the year ahead.
+Not only will this eliminate some of the problematic aspects around gas prices when it comes to fusing, trading and more, but it will also make it much easier to mint assets.
+>
+> -<cite> ImmutableClay</cite>

 ## Reasonings